 Option: Compress the video size by tweaking video codec options.

-If your video has already been encoded effectively, click the gear icon of "Codec Option", and you can continue decreasing the file size by manually:
+If your video has already been encoded effectively, click the gear icon of "Codec Option", and you can continue decreasing the file size by:

 - Changing the target bitrate to a smaller value, at least lower than 3600 kbps.